Qiskit/documentation/README.md

 This staging environment can be useful to see how the docs are rendering before we push it live to production.

 The staging application does not have the top nav bar.
-Refer to [Preview the docs locally](#preview-the-docs-locally) for instructions on how to explicitly visit pages.
+Refer to [Preview the docs locally](#preview-the-docs-locally) for instructions on how to navigate the site.

 ## Execute notebooks